 Contact Us for the Right Shot Blaster for Your Business

 If you’re ready to invest in a shot blaster, the experienced sales team at BMD can help.
-We have a great variety of both Blastrac and IMPACTS brand blasters, as well as the shot blasting parts and accessories you need to get the job done right.
+We have a great variety of IMPACTS brand blasters, as well as the shot blasting parts and accessories you need to get the job done right.
 To learn more about our selection and determine which one is right for you, reach out to us by filling out our contact form or calling 815-472-9754.